-An individual filing a complaint may be accompanied by an advisor of his/her choosing to guide and accompany the individual throughout the campus resolution process.
+An individual filing a complaint may be accompanied by an advisor of their choosing to guide and accompany the individual throughout the campus resolution process.
 The individual is entitled to be accompanied by the advisor in all meetings and interviews at which the individual is present.

 All advisors are subject to the same campus rules whether or not they are attorneys.
 Advisors may not address campus officials in a meeting, interview, or other process unless invited to participate.
 Advisors may confer quietly with their advisees as long as the process is not disrupted.
 If an advisor becomes disruptive in meetings or at any point in the process, the advisor will be removed from the process.
-The Title IX Coordinator or the Deputy Title IX Coordinator will determine whether or not the advisor may be reinstated, replaced, or whether the right to an advisor has been forfeited for the remainder of the process.
-Specific guidelines for support persons may be found on p.96.
+The Title IX Coordinator (or designee) will determine whether or not the advisor may be reinstated, replaced, or whether the right to an advisor has been forfeited for the remainder of the process.
+Specific guidelines for support persons may be found on p.114.

-On Campus: Formal complaints alleging violations of sexual misconduct, intimate partner violence, stalking, or other gender-based discrimination may be filed with the Senior Associate Dean of Student Life or Campus Safety.
-The Senior Associate Dean of Student Life will initiate the Title IX Complaint Investigation Process to address the complaint.
+On Campus: Formal complaints alleging violations of sexual misconduct, intimate partner violence, stalking, or other gender-based discrimination may be filed with the Title IX Coordinator or Campus Safety.
+The Title IX Coordinator will initiate the Title IX Complaint Investigation Process to address the complaint.
 Stalking complaints not related to Title IX may be referred to the Dean's Grievance process.
 The College may be limited in pursuing and/or resolving complaints involving students no longer at the institution.